LuxKaiwalker/etch/README.md

 this is a tiny page created to practice dynamic js elementrefs on a website.

-otherwise, there is nothinvery much fancy about it
+otherwise, there is nothing very much fancy about it